Bootstrapping non-unitary CFTs

 \section{Introduction}

-Since the seminal work of Rattazzi, Rychkov, Tonni, and Vichi~\cite{Rattazzi:2008pe}, which introduced the modern numerical framework for the conformal bootstrap~\cite{Polyakov:1974gs} - casting crossing symmetry and unitarity as a convex optimization problem and thereby obtaining rigorous bounds on operator dimensions - there has been remarkable progress in constraining the operator spectrum and critical exponents of CFTs across various spacetime dimensions. (see ~\cite{RevModPhys.91.015002} for comprehensive review)
+Since the seminal work of Rattazzi, Rychkov, Tonni, and Vichi~\cite{Rattazzi:2008pe}, the numerical conformal bootstrap has developed into a powerful framework for constraining conformal field theories (CFTs) across spacetime dimensions~\cite{Polyakov:1974gs,RevModPhys.91.015002}.
+By combining crossing symmetry with unitarity, one recasts the bootstrap as a convex optimization problem and obtains rigorous bounds on operator dimensions and OPE coefficients.
+This perspective has led to remarkably precise results, especially when interesting theories lie on the boundary of the allowed region in CFT data space or form isolated islands under additional assumptions, as in the celebrated examples of the 3D Ising and $O(N)$ models~\cite{PhysRevD.86.025022,El-Showk:2014dwa,Kos:2015mba}.

-The numerical bootstrap program faces two main challenges.
-First, casting the CFT bootstrap as an optimization problem naturally maps out the boundary of “theory space” in the space of CFT data.
-This framework yields powerful constraints when notable theories lie along the boundary, or form isolated “islands” once additional assumptions are imposed—as in the celebrated cases of the 3D Ising and O(N) models~\cite{PhysRevD.86.025022, El-Showk:2014dwa, Kos:2015mba}.
-Nevertheless, it is highly desirable to explore where inside the theory space do physical theories populate.
-Second, the reformulation of the bootstrap as an optimization problem relies critically on unitarity.
-Yet nonunitary CFTs are of considerable interest, appearing in contexts such as RG flows near complex fixed points and holography in more general backgrounds.
+Two complementary challenges nevertheless remain.
+First, the optimization-based formulation is best suited to delineating the boundary of theory space, whereas it is also desirable to locate theories in its interior.
+Second, the convex formulation relies crucially on unitarity, while non-unitary CFTs are of broad interest, appearing for example in renormalization-group flows near complex fixed points and in more general holographic settings.
+This motivates a direct search for solutions to crossing symmetry that does not assume positivity.

-To find explicit solutions, even approximately, to the bootstrap equations~\cite{Belavin:1984vu}, one must contend with the challenge of exploring a high-dimensional search space - encompassing conformal dimensions, spins, and OPE coefficients - while satisfying an infinite set of constraints, namely, the vanishing of crossing violations for all values of the conformal cross-ratios.
-Previous attempts, such as Monte Carlo methods~\cite{Laio:2022ayq} and machine - learning approaches~\cite{Kantor:2021kbx, K_ntor_2022, Kantor:2022epi}, have achieved progress primarily when the search is restricted to a window near known theories.
+This perspective is not new.
+Gliozzi showed that, given sufficient information about the fusion algebra of low-lying operators, one can detect truncated approximate solutions by analyzing the rank of crossing constraints expanded around the symmetric point~\cite{Gliozzi:2013ysa,Belavin:1984vu}.
+More recently, non-convex search strategies have been explored using Monte Carlo methods~\cite{Laio:2022ayq} and machine-learning-inspired approaches~\cite{Kantor:2021kbx,K_ntor_2022,Kantor:2022epi}.
+In practice, however, searching directly over scaling dimensions, spins, and OPE coefficients remains challenging, and successful searches typically require substantial prior input or restriction to neighborhoods of known theories.